 Chapter 3 Applications

 shinyapps.io hosts each app on its own virtualized server, called an instance.
 Each instance runs an identical copy of the code, packages, and data that you deployed; collectively, this is called an image.
-The bundle size that can be uploaded is limited to 1 GB for the Free and Starter plans, and up to 5 GB for the Basic, Standard and Professional plans.
+Uploaded bundles are limited to a maximum of 7000 files as well as a maximum size of 1 GB for the Free and Starter plans, and up to 5 GB for the Basic, Standard and Professional plans.
 For the latter plans, note that the

 rsconnect default by setting this option first:

 options(rsconnect.max.bundle.size=...) where the value is in bytes.
 Do not set the maximum size larger than the limit for your shinyapps.io plan, or application deployments will fail.

 When you deploy an app, shinyapps.io creates a new image with the updated code and packages, and starts one or more instances with the new image.
 If the app was previously deployed, shinyapps.io shuts down and destroys the old instances.
 This design comes with some important considerations:

 Data written by an application to the local filesystem of an instance will be lost when you re-deploy the application.
 Additionally, the distributed nature of the shinyapps.io platform means that instances may be shut down and re-created at any time for maintenance, or to recover from server failures.

 It is possible to have more than one instance of an application.
 This means that multiple instances of an application do not share a local filesystem.
 A file written to one instance will not be available to any other instance.